jmia/sandbox-monorepo-pseudocode/README.md

 # So you wanna build a monorepo.

 You're a cheeky devil, aren't you?
 Well, here's how we might structure it.
+Names given to things are not my suggestions for final names, I wanted to give them bland names.

 Based around the [`single-spa` docs on cross-microfrontend imports](https://single-spa.js.org/docs/recommended-setup#cross-microfrontend-imports).

 ## root

-There's a `package.json` with test dependencies and scripts that can run all applications at once or all test suites at once or lint/format all repositories with the same rules.
+There's a `package.json` with test dependencies and scripts that can run all applications at once or all test suites at once or lint/format all repositories at once (ideally with the same rules).
 There's an `.env` file for global use.
 This could also be a good place for a global linter configuration if it can be added.

 ## `/apps`